eslint/eslint/docs/src/rules/rest-spread-spacing.md

 ## When Not To Use It

 You can safely disable this rule if you do not care about enforcing consistent spacing between spread operators and their expressions.

-## Version

-This rule was introduced in ESLint 2.12.0.